Skip to content

 Ingredients

-• 3 TB extra-virgin olive oil
+• 3 tablespoons extra-virgin olive oil

 • 1 medium onion, chopped

-• 6 garlic cloves, minced
+• 6 cloves garlic, minced

-• 2 carrot, peeled and finely chopped
+• 2 medium carrots, peeled and finely chopped

-• 2 celery stalk, finely chopped
+• 2 stalks celery, finely chopped

-• 1 pound more or less shredded cooked turkey
+• 1 pound cooked turkey, shredded

 • 3 cups marinara sauce

-• Kosher salt and freshly ground black pepper
+• freshly ground black pepper

-• 1 pound dry spaghetti pasta
+• 1 pound spaghetti pasta, dry

-• 2 TB freshly chopped parsley
+• 2 tablespoons freshly chopped parsley

 Instructions